hammad177/hammad177/README.md

 # Hi there, I'm Hammad Shaukat 👋

 ## 🚀 About Me
-I am a results-oriented Full Stack Engineer with over 2.5+ years of experience in developing robust and scalable web and mobile applications.
-My expertise spans both front-end and back-end technologies, allowing me to create seamless and user-friendly solutions.
+I am a results-oriented Full Stack Engineer with over 3+ years of experience developing robust and scalable Web and Mobile Applications.
+My expertise spans Frontend and Backend technologies, allowing me to create seamless and user-friendly solutions.
 Passionate about adopting the latest technologies, I have successfully integrated AWS services like Cognito, SNS, Lambda, Amplify, and S3 into various projects.
 Additionally, I have experience in IoT device integration, enabling real-time tracking, analytics, and dashboard visualization through MQTT and WebSockets.

 ## 🛠 Skills
 Here's a snapshot of my technical skills: